 Yes!
 As mandated by the Family Educational Rights and Privacy Act (FERPA), the Financial Aid and Scholarships office will not release any student specific information to a third party (including parents) without the student's permission.
-However, students may authorize the Financial Aid and Scholarships office to provide their financial aid information to a third party.
-For more information, see the following link: http://migration.fao.ucla.edu/Portals/9/publications/2014-2015/Third-Party Access Instructions.pdf.
+Students may authorize Financial Aid and Scholarships to provide their financial aid information to a third party.
+For more information, see

-Campus Resources
+Resources